acarrou/Companion-Computer-Drone/README.md

 ```

 ### Dronekit
-#### Simulation (Ubuntu)
+#### Simulation
 If simulating the drone using Dronekit to test scripts is something you're interested in follow along.
 Otherwise proceed to the Dronekit Installation on the Pi.
+We are using Ubuntu 18.04 but any other Ubuntu version should work.
 <br><br/>

 Clone the PX4 source code: